 The first thing you need is dough that’s gone through the first rise.
 Use your favorite homemade sourdough bread recipe.

-- Proofing basket: this is the container you’ll place your dough in after the final shape and before final proof, it helps your dough rise up instead of spreading out.
-My favorite thing about shaping a basic sourdough boule is the round shape allows you yo use equipment that you probably already have in your kitchen!
+- Proofing basket: This is the container you’ll place the dough in after the final shape and before final proof, it helps your dough rise up instead of spreading out.

-- Round banneton: rattan, wood or cotton, the organic materials naturally wick excess moisture away from the dough during final proof.
+- Round banneton: A rattan, wood or cotton basket, the organic materials naturally wick excess moisture away from the dough during final proof.

 - Medium bowl (about 8 inches): I love this option as so many people already have one in their kitchen or can purchase one easily.

-- Kitchen towel (optional): if you’re using a mixing bowl, line it with a kitchen towel dusted with flour so your dough doesn’t get stuck, you can also line a banneton with one if you don’t want flour to build up in your proofing basket.
+- Kitchen towel (optional): when using a mixing bowl, line it with a kitchen towel dusted with rice flour to prevent the dough from sticking, you can also line a banneton with one if you don’t want flour to build up.

 Step-by-step Instructions